 The shortlist

-| Free cap | GPS | Kiosk | Payroll export | |
+| Free cap | Punch location | Kiosk on free | Free export | |

 |---|---|---|---|---|

-| ClockOut | 2 employees | ✓ | ✓ | Free CSV |
+| ClockOut | 2 employees | GPS stamp | ✗ | CSV |

-| Clockify | Unlimited (timer only) | — | — | Free CSV |
+| Clockify | 5 users | ✗ | ✗ | PDF only |

-| Homebase Basic | 1 location, ≤10 employees | ✓ | ✓ | Capped |
+| Homebase Basic | 1 location, ≤10 employees | ✗ | ✓ | Varies |

 | Connecteam | 10 users | ✓ | ✓ | Limited |

-| Hubstaff Free | 1 user | ✓ | — | — |
+| Hubstaff Free | 1 user | ✓ | ✗ | None |

 1. ClockOut Free

-Best for: small shops with 1–2 employees who want a real time clock — not a stopwatch.
+Best for: small shops with 1-2 employees who want a real time clock, not a stopwatch.

 Catch: 2 employees is genuinely the cap.
-Past that, you upgrade to Starter at $3/employee/month — which is cheap, but it is paid.
+Past that, you upgrade to Starter at $3/employee/month, which is cheap, but it is paid.

 2. Clockify Free